jetkan-yk/cs50ai/readme.md

 ## 🛠️ How to Run Tests

 1. Make sure you have [Python3](https://www.python.org/downloads/) installed in your machine.
-    > My version: `Python 3.9.5`, but anything above `Python 3.4` should work too.
+Anything above `Python 3.4` should work.
 2. Install `pytest` by running `pip install pytest` in a terminal.
 More information about `pip` [here](https://realpython.com/what-is-pip/).
 3. Make a copy of the test file and paste it in the **same folder** as the project that you want to test.
     > For example, if you want to test your code for `degrees.py`, make a copy of `degrees_test.py` in the **same folder** as your `degrees.py` and other files that came along with the project, like `util.py`, `large/` and `small/`.